pbour/hint/README.md

 ## Workloads
 The code supports two types of workload:
-- Counting the qualifying records
+- Counting the qualifying records, or
 - XOR'ing between their ids

-You can switch between the two by appropriately settings the `WORKLOAD_COUNT` flag in def_global.h; remember to use `make clean` when changing the flag.
+You can switch between the two by appropriately setting the `WORKLOAD_COUNT` flag in def_global.h; remember to use `make clean` when changing the flag.

 ## Indexing and query processing methods